| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 each individual object in the requested area, rather than

 just accessing a single predefined file.
+Because of this, the initial retrieval

 of a geographic area at a large scale in an object-based